Considerations for Hydrostatic Field Test of GRE lines

-- clear deformation of the pipe’s supports and settlements in anchor blocks or in the soil, that are notbecoming stable, and that can cause damages to the pipeline;
+- clear deformation of the pipe’s supports and settlements in anchor blocks or in the soil, that are not becoming stable, and that can cause damage to the pipeline;

 - after 12 hours if it is not possible to maintain a steady pressure, without integration, for at least 2 hours.

-- After having repaired the possible damages occurred to the piping and/or support system, submit again the pipeline to the testing.
+- After having repaired the possible damages that occurred to the piping and/or support system, submit again the pipeline for testing.

-- If it is not possible to find out the reason of the lack of pressurisation, deeper investigations are required, for example uncovering buried parts, checking the sealing of the valves, and where it is possible, inspecting the inside of the pipeline.
+- If it is not possible to find out the reason for the lack of pressurization, deeper investigations are required, for example, uncovering buried parts, checking the sealing of the valves, and where it is possible, inspecting the inside of the pipeline.